-- Ingredients such as synthetic fragrances and perfumes, some essential oils, avobenzone or sodium lauryl sulfate
+- Ingredients such as fragrances and perfumes, some essential oils, avobenzone, or sodium lauryl sulfate

 - Harsh, drying products such as foaming cleansers and prescription acne treatments

 - Over-exfoliating with acids (this can lower your skin’s pH to the point where it disrupts your moisture barrier)

 How to Deal with Dry/Dehydrated Sensitivity

 - Cut back on exfoliation.
-This includes physical exfoliators like scrubs, cleansing brushes, and washcloths, as well as acid exfoliators.
+This includes physical exfoliators like scrubs, cleansing brushes, and washcloths.

 - Use a gentle cleanser.
 It’s important to find the right cleanser for you skin type, specifically one that won’t strip the skin of moisture.
-Also, avoid products that are heavily fragranced, as this will further irritate sensitive skin.
+Also, avoid products that are heavily fragranced, as this can further irritate sensitive skin.

-- Look for a moisturizer with barrier-repairing ingredients.
-See how my Skin Recovery Lotion dramatically repaired my nephew’s skin!
+- Look for a moisturizer with barrier-supporting ingredients.
+See how the Renée Rouleau Skin Recovery Lotion improved my nephew’s skin!
 Wow, right?

 I hope you found this helpful in understanding why your oh-so-delicate skin acts the way it does.